Rumpel: Rumpel (1882)

+There was an elaborate method for turning scores into payments for the drinks bill.

+Rumpel (2018)

-Rumpel is played with normal Bavarian pattern Doppelkopf cards by four to nine players.
+Rumpel is played today in the county of Passau using a pack of 36 Bavarian pattern cards by four to nine players.
 Each of them completes four rounds that are known as 'kingdoms' (Königreiche).

 In each contract, players must follow suit (Farbzwang) but do not have to win the trick (i.e. no Stichzwang).
 Only penalty points are recorded.
 The contracts in each kingdom, together with their individual objectives, are as follows:

-Oberei: To avoid taking tricks in which there are one or more Obers.

-Manderlspiel: To capture as many court cards as possible.

-Quarten: Only the fourth card in suit sequence after the previous one may be played.
-If, for example, the Eight of Leaves is played, it must be followed by the Unter of Leaves.